probablytom/fuzzi-moss-paper/presentation.md

 :::::::::::::: {.columns}
 ::: {.column width="60%"}

-::: incremental
+:::incremental
  * Interests in system, security and software engineering.
  * Tools and methods for building better, more reliable systems.
  * (I'm also a climbing bore, so thanks for the invite).
 :::

 :::